The Cyclades · Milos

 North coast

-The postcard fishing village + sheltered swimming bay.
+The photogenic fishing village plus a sheltered swimming bay.
 Quieter than Klima, easier than Tsigrado, with one decent taverna for after-swim lunch.
-The locals' quieter alternative to Sarakiniko.
+Our pick when Sarakiniko is at capacity.

 Swim + lunch